stormpath/stormpath-organizations-authority-example/README.md

 This way, the environment properties can come from the system environment (in all caps as shown above) or from the `application.properties` (as dotted lowercase) file in your project.

-This, `@orgs.USER` resolves to the `href` of the Stormpath Organization passed in on the command line as a system environment variable.
+Thus, `@orgs.USER` resolves to the `href` of the Stormpath Organization passed in on the command line as a system environment variable.